fivetran/dbt_youtube_analytics/README.md

 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Youtube connector syncing data into your destination.
+- At least one Fivetran Youtube Analytics connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ### Required YouTube Channel Reports